shumarkq/CMAQ/POST/AMET_eval/README.md

 * All the species listed in the species definition files need to be output when CMAQ is being run.
 One option is to set the ACONC output to be all species.
 * By default this script is set up to extract the full set of model species that can be paired to observations from a set of standard networks (e.g. AERONET, AMON, AQS, CASTNET, CSN, IMPROVE, NADP, SEARCH).
 See section 5 for further details on the different chemical species available from each network.
 * A user can create a more targeted evaluation for a specific subset of species by making these modifications to the run script.
 1. Create a new species definition file to be used with the combine utility.
-For example here is a sample file for extracting O3, NOx and PM2.5:
+For example, here is a sample file for extracting O3, NOx and PM2.5:
 ```
  #layer         1
 / File [1]: CMAQ conc/aconc file